make-all/tuya-local/README.md

 of the page.
 Make a note of the Device IDs for all your devices, then select Cloud on the side bar again and go to the API Explorer.

-Under General Device Capabilities / General Devices Management, select the "Get Device Information" function, and enter your Device ID.
+Under "Devices Management", select the "Query Device Details in Bulk" function, and enter your Device IDs, separated by commas.
 In the results you should see your local_key.

 The IP address you should be able to get from your router.
 Using a command line Tuya client like tuyaapi/cli or